-Policy for High School Grades 9-12 Grading System
+Procedure for High School Grades 9-12 Grading System

-- 1. Numerical Grading System All high school level credit-bearing courses receive numerical grades. - 2.
+- 1. Numerical Grading System All high school level credit-bearing courses receive numerical grades including non-credit bearing and pass/fail courses.
+This includes Freshman Leadership Orientation, Resource Room, ENL Support, and AIS.
+The numeric averages from Freshman Leadership Orientation, Resource Room, ENL Support, and AIS will not be calculated into GPA or ranking but allows them to be used for academic eligibility. - 1.
 The calculations used for final grades and cumulative averages follow: - a.
 Calculation of Final Grades - i.
 The calculation of the final grade of full-year course consists of adding the four marking period grades and final exam or Regents exam grade and then dividing by five (20% each) - ii.
 The calculation of the final grade of half-year course consists of adding each of the two marking period grades and multiplying by two.
 You add those two quantities to the final exam grade giving a total and then divide by five. - b.
-Calculation of Cumulative Average (Implementation of this procedure began with the class of 2000). - i.
+Calculation of Cumulative Average (Implementation of this procedure began with the class of 2000 and was updated in 2024-2025). - i.
 All high school level credit-bearing courses receiving a numerical grade are included in calculating cumulative averages. - ii.
 The calculation of the GPA consists of taking quality points multiplied by the GPA factor.
 Quality points are the same as the student's numeric grade.
 (A student receiving a grade of an 85 will receive 85 quality points.)

-The GPA Factor is as follows:
+The GPA Factor (grade weighting) is as follows: